Why Have a Google Business Profile?

 The Google Business Profile will have to be validated before it appears.
 This can be done by email or by returnng a form which is sent to the business address.

 Using Your Google Business Profile

 There are just a few mandatory fields to complete.
-However to make effctive use of this online presence it can be helpful to add furtehr information, including photgraphs, videos and occassional posts.
+However to make effective use of this online presence it can be helpful to add further information, including photographs, videos and occasional posts.

 The Administrator’s Interface